 1. Commitment

-In the beginning, the patient and the therapist agree to devote time and energy to achieving particular objectives.
-The therapist’s perception, the strength of the client’s motivation, and the compatibility of personalities/experiences are all key considerations at this stage.
+At this stage, the therapist’s perception, the strength of the client’s motivation, and the compatibility of personalities/experiences are all key considerations.

 2. Process

-This is the most difficult stage because it encompasses both the treatment and the relationship.
-This is when the therapist looks for patterns, collects data, and organizes it.
+This is the most difficult stage because it encompasses the treatment and the relationship.
+This is when the therapist looks for patterns and collects and organises data.

-In the client, the therapist will search for triggers, cycles, and repetitive interactions.
-This is also when the therapist will gather more information and attempt to make changes.
+The therapist will search for triggers, cycles, and repetitive interactions in the client.
+This is also when the therapist gathers more information and attempts to make changes.

 3. Change

 This level denotes the treatment plan’s completion and success.
-The client can accept his or her current mental or emotional state and develop behaviors that will improve their overall well-being.
+The client can accept his or her current mental or emotional state and develop behaviours that will improve their overall well-being.

 4. Termination